All Articles

 Repairing an Existing Operating System

 Since the live environment is a full Pop!_OS installation, it has all the same tools as the normal environment.
-If the system can't boot normally, you can chroot (change root) into the normal installation using the commands here, which allows you to run commands in the existing operating system to repair broken packages or other problems.
+If the system can't boot normally, you can chroot (change root) into the normal installation using the commands in the Recovery Partition article, which allows you to run commands in the existing operating system to repair broken packages or other problems.

 Refreshing the Operating System

 A Pop!_OS live disk can also be used to refresh an existing Pop!_OS installation without losing user account information and data in the /home directory.
-You can find out more about this option here.
+You can find out more about this option in the Recovery Partition article.

 Backing Up Files

-Perhaps you're reinstalling, or maybe you can't boot but you want to try and recover and back up your files?
-The live environment will automatically detect and mount most file systems including Linux and Windows.
-You can then copy files from the disk to another external disk using the familiar Files utility.
+The live environment will automatically detect and mount most file systems, including those from Linux and Windows.
+You can then copy files from the disk to another external disk using the normal Files application.